pallets/flask/docs/extensiondev.rst

 an extension look like?
 What are the best practices?
 Continue reading for some insight.

 Initializing Extensions
 -----------------------

 Many extensions will need some kind of initialization step.
-For example, consider your application is currently connecting to SQLite like the documentation suggests (:ref:`sqlite3`) you will need to provide a few functions and before / after request handlers.
+For example, consider your application is currently connecting to SQLite like the documentation suggests (:ref:`sqlite3`) you'll need to provide some way to connect to the database and close the connection via an after request handler.
 So how does the extension know the name of the application object?

 Quite simple: you pass it to it.